 Dana Gidlow, Head of Veteran Affairs and Community Outreach for Beleave, is President of the Toronto Police Military Veterans Association, having served in the Canadian Forces Reserve Army from 1968 to 2011 when he retired as a Lieutenant Colonel.
 He also served in the Toronto Police Service for 34 years and retired as a Supervisor in 2008.
 Gidlow’s role at Beleave also includes ensuring the facilities adhere to the highest in security standards.
 Paul Evanov heads Marketing and Advertising for Beleave and has extensive experience in mass media marketing.
 Evanov is the Executive Vice President at Evanov Radio Group, Canada’s largest independent radio broadcaster which has 2.7 million weekly listeners across 18 radio stations.
 Andrew Wnek, head of the Audit & Compensation Committee/Finance and Capital Markets Advisory for Beleave, has held senior finance roles with Canadian Tire Corporation including Senior Vice President, Finance and Administration in a twenty-one year career.
 He also served as the Chief Information Officer for Canadian Tire for over seven years.

 - Near-term production with license in pre license inspection.

 - Production facility (14,500 square feet) complete with a capacity of 550,000 grams of marijuana per year.

-- Low-cost expansion planned including 70,000 square foot hybrid greenhouse operation.
+- Low-cost expansion planned including a new 66,000 square foot hybrid greenhouse operation.